pradeeptathineni/pradeeptathineni/README.md

 All thereafter is automation.
 ```

+I build cloud infrastructure, developer tools, AI systems, and learning resources, all based around making useful work/knowledge easier to repeat, inspect, and trust.

 ## 🚀 What I'm building

-AI shows up in several projects, but **"the model said so" is not an engineering argument**.
-Deterministic tools own what they can, model reasoning is bounded where it helps, and outputs still have to survive normal verification.

-**evidence -> context engineering -> agent orchestration -> bounded execution -> verification -> productization -> review**
+> AI shows up in several projects.
+Deterministic tools own what they can, model reasoning is bounded where it helps, and outputs still have to survive normal verification. **evidence -> context engineering -> agent orchestration -> bounded execution -> verification -> productization -> review**

 ### 📚 Knowledge + Evidence